SpaceX Crew Dragon Set to Take Off

 Boeing Entering The World Of Private Space Flight

 Boeing has been an aerospace contractor with many NASA contracts.
 Contracts are awarded and Boeing has around $4.2 billion in contracts with SpaceX being awarded around $2.6 billion.
 Boeing’s first launches will use expendable Atlas 5 rockets which makes them much more expensive but reportedly has plans to use reusable rockets sometime in the next five years.

-NASA has struggled in the last couple decades for new goals with regard to manned space flight.
-The risk-taking of cold war era competition is no longer acceptable to the general public.
+NASA has struggled in the last couple of decades for new goals with regard to manned space flight.
+The risk-taking of the cold war era competition is no longer acceptable to the general public.
 Space travel has seen increasing pressure in the effort of making flight safer and more efficient.
-However, technology that could bring costs down has been avoided.
+However, the technology that could bring costs down has been avoided.
 Tried and tested and trusted technology has been preferred over newer technologies.
-Space shuttles were supposed to be more cost efficient but remained incredibly expensive and exceedingly dangerous.
+Space shuttles were supposed to be more cost-efficient but remained incredibly expensive and exceedingly dangerous.
 The Challenger explosion in 1986 shut down the shuttle program for two years.
-Then in 2003 the Columbia tragedy ended the program entirely.
+Then in 2003, the Columbia tragedy ended the program entirely.

 Entrepreneurial Space Flight

 Entrepreneurial space travel and cargo-carrying opportunities have opened up because businesses like SpaceX have taken bold risks.
 Washington has also become more willing to award private contracts.
 Marcia Smith, the president of the Space and Technology Policy Group recently said, “The fact that they lowered the price is critical and they wowed people with their booster landings.
 They have done things that were very difficult, but they also did it efficiently and at a lower cost.”

 What NASA Has In Store For The Future